rogersacchelli/Kubernetes-Labs/ha_cluster/README.md

 # High Availability Cluster Lab

-In this lab we demonstrate how to setup a High Availability (HA) Cluster using kubeadm and HAProxy to distribute the load between the master nodes.
+In this lab we demonstrate how to setup a High Availability (HA) Cluster using kubeadm and an external HAProxy server to distribute the load between the master nodes.
 We will also configure a stateless application.

 # Design